Krishnatripathi09/Krishnatripathi09/README.md

 </p>

 - 🔭 I’m currently working with
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Full Stack Development
 - 👯 I’m looking to collaborate on
 - 💬 Ask me about React.js, NestJS
 - 📫 How to reach me: Krishnatripathi158@gmail.com